jojokarlin/Git_DRI_Jan_2017/concept.md

 ## What is Git?

 **Git** is a version control tool.
 It lives on your computer (is local), and is accessed through the command line.
+![alt text][version_control]

+[version_control]: https://github.com/jentang/GitDRI/blob/master/images/version_control.png "Screenshot of different versions logged via git"
+Above, you can see different versions of the GCDRI's apply webpage over time.
+Starting from when Keith copied everything over from the repo for our old GCDRB (GC Digital Research Bootcamp) website, to fixing broken links, making stylistic tweaks, adding the new application form, and finally closing applications.
+Each version is logged here.

-Git tracks changes when the user tells it to `git add` cues up revisions, and `git commit` adds modified files.
-All files live in the `.git` repository--again, on your computer.
+Git tracks changes when the user tells it to `git add` cues up changes, and `git commit` logs the different versions you see here.
+When you `git add` and `git commit`, all these files live in the `.git` repository on your computer.

 Git is the **local** power behind *version control*.

 ## What is GitHub?

 **Github** is a hosting service for git repositories.
 You must first set up an account and configure it on your computer.
-Once your local **git** repository and **Github** are connected, you can make copies of other users' repositories, edit them, and send your proposed changes back to the user who can then choose to incorporate your work into their repository.
+Once your local **git** repository and a remote **GitHub** are connected, you can make copies of other users' repositories from GitHub, edit them, and send your proposed changes back to the GitHub repo so that the person who owns that repo can choose to incorporate your changes into their repository.

 Github _connects_ Git repositories remotely and is the power behind *collaboration*.